 This small book of wordless illustrations is brilliant and fun.
 It contains the wonderful explanatory visuals of Nigel Holmes, previous graphic director of Time Magazine.
 You might be surprised and inspired to see all the things he’s been able to explain visually.
 For example: How to Conduct; How to Curtsy; How to Carve a Pumpkin; How to Test Wine.

-Although I haven’t read this book yet, it came with a great recommendation and it’s on my wish list.
-Visual Aid illustrates common knowledge gaps using varied graphical explanations.
+Visual Aid illustrates many common knowledge gaps people have using varied graphical explanations.
 The book isn’t organized as a reference.
-But it could be useful for anyone seeking ways to expand their repertoire of visual approaches.
+But it could be useful for anyone seeking ways to expand their visual ideas.

 Scott McCloud is the hero of explaining things through the comic art form.
 If you want to improve your skills at conceiving or creating comic-style stories, he’s the one to read.
 Making Comics goes beyond illustration techniques, delving into storytelling and communication skills.
 His book covers all you need in order to “write with pictures.”